 For example: Because lead can leach from pipes into municipal water as it travels into homes, the EPA has set the limit for lead in water at 15ppb (parts per billion).
 Since lead pipes aren't used in the production of bottled water, the FDA has set the limit for lead in bottled water at 5ppb (parts per billion).

-Bottled water companies must pass inspections by the FDA as part of its food safety program, and some states require bottled water companies to obtain an annual license.
+Bottled water companies must pass regular inspections by the FDA as part of its food safety program, and some states require bottled water companies to obtain an annual license.

 Myth #2: The FDA has no authority over bottled water that doesn't cross state lines (i.e. is not interstate commerce).